-An absolute classic, this Apple Crumble Pie is filled to the brim with juicy apples laced with cinnamon, inside of a buttery flaky pie crust and baked off with a delicious oat crumble.
+An absolute classic, this Apple Crumb Pie has a buttery, flaky pie crust filled to the brim with juicy, cinnamon-laced apples, baked off with a delicious oat crumble on top.

 The blend of Gala and Granny Smith are perfect in this Apple Crumble Pie!
-This pie starts off with a flaky pie crust (this one or this one works well), filled with juicy and tart cinnamon apples, topped with a crunchy oatmeal crumble.
+(And also in this Cinnamon Roll Apple Pie and this Apple Pie Filling recipe.)
+This pie starts off with a flaky pie crust (or this one works well), filled with juicy and tart, cinnamon-laced apples, topped with a crunchy oatmeal crumble.
 This pie is classic elegance.

 Here is an overview of the ingredients needed for this recipe.
 The full recipe is listed below in greater detail.